inveniosoftware/docs-invenio-rdm/docs/develop/customize.md

 Passing the `--no-install-js` option, skips re-installation of JS dependencies.

 Go to the browser [*https://localhost:5000/*](https://localhost:5000) or refresh the page.
-And voila!
+And voilà!
 The logo has been changed!

 **WARNING**: If you do not see it changing, check in an incognito window, the browser might have cached the logo.